miafranc/teztyt/README.md

   --out OUT, -o OUT     Output filename.
 ```

-## JSON file format
+## JSON and YAML file formats

-The input file format containing the problems has to be the following:
+The JSON file format containing the problems is the following:
 ```
 {
 	"unique_integer_problem_key": {